 Data on the location of interconnected surface waters are scarce.
 Better estimates will be available when the SVIHM becomes available to the SVBGSA.
 As a proxy for identifying interconnected surface waters, the following three maps show areas where groundwater is mapped within 20 feet of the ground surface.
 The general assumption is that water within 20 feet of ground surface is likely connected to the river.
-Figures 3-5 shows potentially interconnected surface water reaches during drought conditions in 2014, right after drought conditions in 2017, and under current conditions in 2019, respectively.
+Figures 3 shows potentially interconnected surface water reaches during drought conditions in 2014.
 The SVHIM and SVOM will allow managers to look more closely at potentially interconnected reaches for targeted field verification.
 The statement of what is significant and unreasonable should address the current rate of surface water depletion which will be first explored using the SVIHM.